FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-datetimefromparts.md

 ## Additional information

 The `DATETIMEFROMPARTS` function combines date and time arguments to return a fully initialized `timestamp` value.
 - Returns `null` if any of the arguments are null.
 - Returns error if the arguments are out of range or if the arguments do not form a valid datetime.

 ## Examples

+{% include /sql-guide/sql-eg-table-all-datatypes-links.md %}

 ### Creating timestamp of the first commit to Featurebase.